Thailand makes green push with floating hydro-solar power project

-UBON RATCHATHANI (AFP) - A vast array of solar panels floats on the shimmering waters of a reservoir in north-east Thailand, symbolising the kingdom's drive towards clean energy as it seeks carbon neutrality by 2050.
+UBON RATCHATHANI • A vast array of solar panels floats on the shimmering waters of a reservoir in north-east Thailand, symbolising the kingdom's drive towards clean energy as it seeks carbon neutrality by 2050.

 The immense installation, covering 720,000 sq m of water surface, is a hybrid system that converts sunlight to electricity by day and generates hydropower at night.